Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Main results

 The inverse proportion of $\epsilon$ is usual but the dependence of $c_*$ needs to be explained.
-Observing \Cref{alg : Shallow sequencing} again, a cell $I$ is chosen according to $\vec{u}$ at every iteration.
-Gene expressions of $n- o(n)$ many cells should be measured enough to achieve \eqref{eq: W_p between noisy and true empirical dists}.
-It is then necessarily satisfied that $n- o(n)$ many cells appear during running \Cref{alg : Shallow sequencing}.
-Unless $c_*$ is $O(1)$, the event that $O(n)$ many cells are not observed enough would happen with nonnegligible probability.
+Gene expressions of $n - o(\sqrt{n \log n})$ many cells should be measured enough to achieve \eqref{eq: W_p between noisy and true empirical dists}.
+It is then necessarily satisfied that $ n - o(\sqrt{n \log n})$ many cells appear during the sequencing.
+Unless $c_*$ is $O(1)$, the event that $O(n)$ many cells are not observed enough would happen with non-negligible probability.